shribyte/shribyte/README.md

-- 👋 Hi, I’m Shridhar, a second year Computer Science Specialist at the University of Toronto
+- 👋 Hi, I’m Shridhar, a third year Computer Science Specialist at the University of Toronto
 - 👀 I’m interesting in Full-Stack Software Engineering, Computer Systems, and Computer Vision
 - 🌱 I’m currently learning Web Programming, Systems Programming, Vision, Data Structures, Algorithms and Multivariable Calculus
 - 💞️ I’m looking to collaborate on innovation